-Research and development team and facilities department
+Research and development team and facilities

-As at the Latest Practicable Date, our research and development team had a total of 29 staff, and depending on the complexity of the research project, we may invite members from the production and engineering department possessing extensive experience in the prestressed materials industry or bridge cable manufacturing industry to participate in the research.
+We have a research and development team for each of our Cable Business and Prestressed Materials Business.
+As at 30 June 2018, our research and development team had a total of 43 staff, which comprised certain members from the production department and technical department possessing extensive experience in the prestressed materials industry or bridge cable manufacturing industry.
 We focus our research and development activities on projects that would enable us to branch out our products into new desired markets such as new products or product enhancement.
 A majority of our research and development team members obtained post-secondary education, with some of them holding master's degrees or doctorate's degrees in engineering or other subjects relating to the construction of bridge cables or the manufacture of prestressed materials.
 Due to our strong capabilities in product know-how within the bridge cable manufacturing and prestressed materials, our staff were often invited by industry organisations to participate in devising industry standards.